cppbits/Core/.github/PULL_REQUEST_TEMPLATE/update_feature.md

       at least one of the following practices:
   * Rebasing my branch off of the branch being merged to
   * Squashing commits to create a more cohesive history
-- [ ] I have unit-tested my fix, or have added new unit tests for my contribution
+- [ ] I have unit-tested my change, or have added new unit tests for my contribution

 ----------